50 Signs You’re Healthy from Every Type of Doctor

 Monkey Business Images/Shutterstock

 “Many people are overly concerned with controlling their eating, restricting portions, or otherwise shrinking their meals.
 This leaves them unsatisfied and more prone to grazing or overeating later in the day or in the week.
 Satisfaction with meals suggests you’re good at including enjoyable foods and people who eat foods they enjoy tend to have a healthier relationship with food and to seek out variety over time.” —Adina Pearson, RD.
-Here’s what nutritionists eat to maintain their weight.
+For more expert advice about how that works in practice, here’s what nutritionists eat to maintain their weight.

 You say what’s on your mind